-The reviewer at the All Music web site opines that premiere genius Duke Ellington rose to the occasion when he had the chance to compose a full movie score for Otto Preminger's film "Anatomy of a Murder".
-This was not a case of saying that Ellington sustains his brilliance as a composer solely already established criteria, the implication that Ellington not just rose to the challenge of writing music for the moves, but showed himself to be the equal of genuine film composing giants, bumping shoulders with Bernard Herrimann and Alfred Newman.
-Insert your favorite composer and trust that he music Ellington composed, or had laying around, does not further the story.
+The reviewer at the All Music website opines that premiere genius Duke Ellington rose to the occasion when he had the chance to compose a total movie score for Otto Preminger's film "Anatomy of a Murder."
+This was not a case of saying that Ellington sustains his brilliance as a composer solely already established criteria, the implication that Ellington not just rose to the challenge of writing music for the moves, but showed himself to be the equal of forthcoming film composing giants, bumping shoulders with Bernard Herrmann and Alfred Newman.
+Insert your favorite composer and trust that the music Ellington wrote or laid around does not further the story.

 What bothered me especially was the claim that Ellington composed his music that served the scene.
 It was discreet, unobtrusive, intuitively supportive of the narrative and the emotional dynamics under view.
 I disagree; I consider Ellington to be America's greatest musical gift to the world in the 20th Century and consider him an American Master of his art.
 The sound maestro doesn't seem to have had any idea of composing something that was meant to augment a filmed story.
 All the classic touches, color, impressionistic sweeps, and slyly insinuated improvisations are here--as an album, this is a fine work of ensemble concert jazz composition--but they don't just intrude on the scenes and sequences; they stomp on them.
 There is a struggle for attention.